ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 ## Judging

-The judging process is split between **Phase 1 (PARALLEL Round)** and **Phase 2 (SWAP & DUET Rounds)**.
+The judging process is split between **Phase 1 (PARALLEL & SWAP Rounds)** and **Phase 2 (DUET Round)**.
 Each phase includes its own unique primary category, while all other criteria apply equally to both.

 In Phase 1, each map for Song A is scored individually in Relevance, Creativity, Expertise, and Overall Impression.
 The scores in each criteria are added.
 Then, these two maps are put side to side a 'Uniqueness' score is added.
 This is worth 25% of the raw score.
 This process repeats for Song B. Song B's averaged criteria scores are then averaged with Song A's, which are then standardized to determine the final placements.